Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/create-matlib.md

 ---
-title: Override MatLib Material Tutorial
+title: Create MatLib Tutorial
-excerpt: Tutorial about the SEUT functionality for overriding a MatLib material.
+excerpt: Tutorial about the SEUT functionality for creating a new MatLib.
 date: 2020-03-10
 icon:
   type: fa